dreamcatcher-tech/network/Inbox/2025-09-18 2010 voice assistant dialing.md

 start analyzing the call flow.

 structure the call in segments, with a strategy, and only let the bot follow a set path, only expose the current allowed path so it can't go off piste.

+the trick is being able to adversarially drive against it, using text to speech models, so we can exercise and tune the system without bothering humans.

+so even the bot being able to sell the services of the company to make prompting bots by sort of demonstrating its own skills would be good.

+can game out the knowledge based conversational flow first, and then test the realtime api using text only afterwards.